Cloud Infrastructure Penetration Testing

 Both options include retests and evidence tied to each finding.

-- Defined scope and timeline
+- Defined scope across accounts and services

-- Exploit paths validated
+- Exploit paths validated with real access proof

-- Included retest to verify fixes
+- Included retest cycle to verify every remediation

 Cloud PTaaS

 Ongoing coverage as identities, services, and permissions evolve.
+Testing windows align to your infrastructure change cadence with cumulative evidence and rolling retests.

-- Scheduled testing windows
+- Scheduled windows per quarter or change cycle

-- Retests tracked to closure
+- Rolling retests tracked to closure with exec packs

 FAQ

-Which cloud providers do you test?
+Which cloud providers do you test?+

-Is this automated scanning?
+Is this automated scanning?+

-Will this impact production?
+Will this impact production services?+

-Do you provide evidence for audits?
+Do you provide evidence suitable for audits?+